 Standard Ultrasound is routinely used for the screening and monitoring of aortic diameter, and a limited ultrasound scan can reliably record the presence of an abdominal aortic aneurysm (AAA).
-As the clinical assessment of the abdominal aorta for AAA has shown to be unreliable 15, a key for emergency physician performed ultrasound is early identification of abdominal aortic aneurysms (AAA).

-Emergency physicians can accurately perform aortic ultrasound scans with relatively little training.
-16-19 is useful to determine if aneurismal change is present or absent; however, it is not accurate in determining the presence of a leak from the aneurysm.
-The current evidence for the detection of AAA with PoCUS comes from several small cohort studies.
-16-19 These series report high sensitivities (94-100 %) and specificities (98-100 %).
+As the clinical assessment of the abdominal aorta for AAA has shown to be unreliable, a key for emergency physician performed ultrasound is early identification of abdominal aortic aneurysms (AAA).
+Emergency physicians can accurately perform aortic ultrasound scans with relatively little training.16-19 In the emergency setting it is usually difficult to define the limits or relations of the aneurysm; bedside ultrasound is useful to determine if aneurismal change is present or absent; however, it is not accurate in determining the presence of a leak from the aneurysm.
+The current evidence for the detection of AAA with PoCUS comes from several small cohort studies.16-19 These series report high sensitivities (94-100 %) and specificities (98-100 %).